Engineering-Research-and-Development/iotagent-opcua/docs/user_and_programmers_manual.md

 #END POLL COMMANDS SETTINGS

 ```

+As you can see the file is organized in sections, below we include, for each section, the most relevant properties you should consider:

+#### Auto Configuration (using of Mapping Tool)

 Using of Auto Configuration create a mapping for all OPC UA objects (except those with namespace to ignore matching):
 all OPC UA variables will be configured as active attributes whereas all OPC UA methods will be configured as commands.